-Looking for the best car and bike-related content on YouTube?
+Looking for the best car and engine videos on YouTube?

-We love YouTube here at Haynes, and all it offers car, truck and bike fans.
-In fact, we've got our own channel that's chock-full of step-by-step videos that'll help you carry out popular maintenance jobs on various models.
+We love YouTube and all it offers car fans here at Haynes.
+In fact we've got our own channel that's chock-full of step-by-step videos that'll help you carry out popular maintenance jobs on various models.
 Check it out here and don't forget to subscribe and hit the notification bell to be informed when we upload new content.

-Once you've done that, take a look at these videos from some of our favorite YouTube channels... and bookmark this page because we'll be updating it with new content regularly.
+Once you've done that, take a look at these videos from some of our favourite YouTube channels... and bookmark this page because we'll be updating it with new content.